amarCausevic/be-ios-lunchify/README.md

 # MongoDB local setup

-First you will need to install docker and mongodb on your local machine
+First you will need to install docker and mongodb on your local machine.

 ```
 Pull the MongoDB Docker Image!